andreyxdd/examples/key-pair-and-wallet/README.md

 # Creating a Key Pair and a Wallet

 Every account (or wallet that stores the coin balance) in the blockchain is defined by its private key.
 The private key is accessible only to the account holder.
-In this example, we'll look at how to create a key pair and a new wallet.
+In this example, we'll take a look at how to create a key pair and a new wallet in the TON blockchain.

 ## Key Pair